primeqa/primeqa/primeqa/boolqa/README.md

 Span scores may have different dynamic ranges according as whether the question is boolean or short_anwer.
 Normalize them uniformally to `[0,1]`. and output a file suitable for the TyDiQA evaluation script.
+Warning: Because the score normalizer was developed for a leaderboard submission with hidden test set, the score normalizer component was trained on system output on half of the dev set.
+As a result the full dev set results are contaminated.
+The fair evalutation of the submission is on the leaderboard itself.
+Another fair evalutation is on the other half of the dev set - for details, see [training](../../examples/boolqa/README.md)

 ```shell
 python primeqa/boolqa/run_score_normalizer.py \